 Ever hear of the “Butterfly Effect“?
 The effect has to do with Chaos Theory and the way that tiny changes in an initial condition can create huge consequences later on.
 Proponent and Meteorologist Edward Lorenz once gave a talk entitled Does the flap of a butterfly’s wings in Brazil set off a tornado in Texas?”
-His math model said yes, small, even tiny changes will, in-fact, create monumental consequences later on.
+His math model said yes, small, even tiny changes will, in fact, create monumental consequences later on.

-You could be thinking that people have been licensing Microsoft SharePoint, Exchange, and Community server from hosting providers for a long time, and Office 365 seems like just another flavor.
-After all, arguments about “hosted” versus “on-premises” feel like a type of religious war, and you may be asking why you should have that fight at all when, in fact, everything is working well already.
-Finally, Office 365 is just the way that Microsoft is warding off Google Docs and other lesser known cloud-based barbarians at their gate, right?
+You could be thinking that people have been licensing Microsoft SharePoint, Exchange, and Community servers from hosting providers for a long time, and Office 365 seems like just another flavor.
+After all, arguments about “hosted” versus “on-premises” feel like a type of religious war.
+You may be asking why you should have that fight at all when, in fact, everything is working well already.
+Finally, Office 365 is just the way that Microsoft is warding off Google Docs and other lesser-known cloud-based barbarians at their gate, right?

 I don’t think so.
 Actually, I think we are all going to eventually experience something akin to the tornado in Texas that came from the flap of the Butterfly’s wing.
 Immediately post-announcement, there’s been some criticism in the press about what Office 365 doesn’t do relative to its on-premises MS/Office kin.
 Information Week’s Paul McDougall, for example, writes about the “7 Missing Features for Enterprises.”
-Such criticisms are factually useful as news in the short-term, but they can also lull us into a kind of skepticism about the larger trends underway.
+Such criticisms are factually useful as news in the short term.
+But they can also lull us into a kind of skepticism about the larger trends underway.
 Here are five directional things that I’ve been thinking about:

 - What today seems technically simple (to some – inferior) has a way of ending up as the basis of the next wave of innovation.
-Read the The Innovator’s Dilemma for some great examples.
-Plenty of folks criticized Windows vs. DOS, PCs vs. Minis, Web vs. client server applications, flash disks, Twitter and LinkedIn and all kinds of changes to the status quo.
-In fact, lots of content management, records management, case management and other legacy software providers have historically been pretty critical of SharePoint itself as “toy-like,” while it continued to siphon off their business.
+Read The Innovator’s Dilemma for some great examples.
+Plenty of folks criticized Windows vs. DOS, PCs vs. Minis, Web vs. client-server applications, flash disks, Twitter and LinkedIn, and all kinds of changes to the status quo.
+In fact, lots of content management, records management, case management, and other legacy software providers have historically been pretty critical of SharePoint itself as “toy-like,” while it continued to siphon off its business.

 - Office 365 is really just the very tip of a larger Microsoft strategy.
 The other key trends to watch are Azure Services and Appfabric directions, Microsoft’s migration of Office 365 onto the Azure platform, and the integration of Dynamics directly into Office 365.
 As these combinations unfold, an increasingly powerful and extensible platform for business applications in the cloud starts to emerge.